 The arrival of Covid brought about change at breakneck speed for brands.
 Priorities shifted, consumers began to behave – and feel – differently and marketing strategies had to turn on a sixpence to accommodate the state of flux brought about by various lockdowns.
-To delve into this further, Thinkbox commissioned agency Work Research to explore what the COVID crisis meant for marketers.
-They conducted interviews with twelve senior clients at the end of 2020, who reflected on the pandemic’s impact for their business and a future perspective on what changes they foresaw in their marketing plans for 2021.
+To delve into this further, Thinkbox commissioned agency Work Research to explore what the Covid crisis really meant for marketers.
+They conducted interviews with 12 senior clients at the end of 2020, who each reflected on the pandemic’s impact on their businesses.
+They also revealed their perspective on what changes they foresaw in their approach to marketing throughout 2021 and beyond.

-Six strong themes from the research emerged which were reflected across all advertisers, regardless of category.
-Take a look at the them all below and watch the videos above.
+Six clear themes from the research emerged which were reflected across all advertisers, regardless of category.
+Take a look at them all below and watch the videos above.

 Advertisers who have contributed to these videos are Ben Newbury, Yorkshire Tea; Abba Newbery, Habito; Julia Sparrow, Mondelez; Gill Riley, Quorn; Gareth George, Confused.com; Gayle Noah, L’Oreal; Amy Clayden, Wilko; Sophie Parfitt, AO.com; Chris Ladd, Nationwide Building Society; Simon Wallis, Domino’s; Graeme Adams, BT Group and Amy Butterworth, Tesco.